hanzopgp/SmartCars/README.md

 # Presentation

 >I'm trying to make a genetic algorithm play a simple game using P5.js, not sure about that game right now.
 I will try to end this project before the end of the year !
 More information coming soon.
-[You can't see the program here.](https://hanzopgp.github.io/SmartCars/)
+You can see the program [here](https://hanzopgp.github.io/SmartCars/).

 ## Current TODO :